wp-plugins/lexi/readme.txt

 = Other RSS reader!
 How do you dare? =

 My page (I don't know if yours too) use to get blocked reading some RSS feeds.
 I created Lexi to read the RSS _after_ the page was created, not during the process.

+= Lexi shows strange characters with some feeds =

+Lexi encodes the feed list in UTF-8.
+If your site uses another character encoding you can change `wp-content/plugins/lexi/lexi.php`, but I suggest you to use UTF-8.

+If your site is in UTF-8 and the problem persists, install __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__.

 = There is a cached RSS that doesn't show anything =